 - Vacuum the floor in all rooms.

 - Remove the dust from places that are hard to reach.

 - Use proper cleaning agents for the wooden surfaces.

 - Clean the windows - it’s easier if you use a squeegee, T-bars and extension poles.

 If there is furniture that is not going to be moved to the new property, consider booking a furniture collection and delivery service that will transport the old items to a charity or second-hand furniture retail stores.

 Tips for Moving Long Distance With Cats

 This one is a bonus for all the cat lovers out there.
 Nowadays, having a cat and moving house are both very common.
 That’s why the team of

-If instead of moving out, your plans are to have your own man and van business, check our complete guide on how to start a man and van business.
+If you plan to have your own man and van business instead of moving out, check our complete guide on how to start a man and van business.